agrc/plss/README.md

 1. `npm install`
 2. `firebase login`
 3. duplicate `.env` to `.env.local` and fill out the empty variables
+4. duplicate `./funcions/.secret` to `./functions/.secret.local` and fill out the empty variables
-4. `npm start`
+5. `npm start`
-5. Once everything is loaded, navigate to `http://localhost:5173/`
+6. Once everything is loaded, navigate to `http://localhost:5173/`